grubbyplaya/Sonic-2-CE/README.md

 A mostly complete port of the Sega Master System version of Sonic 2 to the TI-84+ CE.

 The game is 443 kilobytes in size.
-Make sure that every appvar and the launcher is loaded into archive memory, as the game will crash if any appvar is stored in RAM.
+Make sure that every appvar and the launcher (Sonic2.8xp) is stored in archive memory, as the game will crash if any appvar is stored in RAM.

 # Controls